The Cat and the Canary (1979 film)

 Wilfrid Hyde-White Cyrus West

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "The Cat and the Canary (1979 film)" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "The Cat and the Canary (1978 film)" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools